QiangAIResearcher/qiangairesearcher.github.io/_pages/about.md

 Qiang's research interests lie in the areas of statistical machine learning and deep learning with applications to sequential data, such as natual lanuages, human behaviour and physiological signal.
 He is also also interested in multimodal data fusion and integration.
 Curretly he focuses on machine learning methods for automatic verification of textual facts on the web.

 ## Latest News
-* 05.02.20 - Our WSDM 2020 paper got the Best Paper Award runner-up!
-* 31.01.20 - Invited to serve as program committee of KDD 2020 (research track).
+* 22.12.2019 - Invited to serve as reviwer of ACL 2020.
+* 03.11.2019 - Received the NeurIPS 2019 Best Reviewer Award by prof. Emine Yilamz.
+* 20.09.2019 - Finished the internship in Amazon.
-* 19.01.20 - Invited to serve as program committee of SIGIR 2020.
+* 24.06.2019 - Invited to attend the Google NIP summit in Zurich, Switzerland.
+* 19.05.2019 - Attened the Web Conference 2019 in San Francisco, USA.
-* 19.12.19 - Paper with [Alvin](https://www.alvinchan.io/) accepted to ICLR 2020.
+* 20.01.2019 - Two first-author research papers accepted to WWW 2019.
-*